laser-d/laser-d-docs/src/laser-d.rst

     DelegateType  = Result "delegate" "(" Parameters ")" .

-The delegate type a pointer to a struct method.
+The delegate type holds a pointer to a struct method.
 It enacpsulates both a reference to the struct object and the method.

 Union types